TheKontinua/sequence/ProjectDocs/outline.rst

 that need to be reordered.
 However, it will give you an idea of where we think we are going.

+The student should already know algebra well and be able to type.
+At the end, the student should be ready to do an internship at a tech company.

+The course emphasizes breadth over depth.
+We believe that most people learn difficult ideas twice: The first time they are baffled and have no intuition in the area.
+The second time, usually when they must leverage it in the real world or have to teach it to someone else, the student has the intuition and is able to fully grasp and appreciate the details.

+There are two questions that determine where any topic goes in the order:

+1. Has the student seen what they need to understand this topic?

+   This is the obvious one: Ideas should stack neatly.
+This is not always easy to do.
+For example, the idea of light is important and familiar to the student.
+Can we talk about light before we talk about Maxwell's equations?
+Sure!
+We gesture in the direction of electromagnetic waves and keep moving.
+Later, when the student is a little more sophisticated, we can double-back and talk about how electromagnetic waves work.

+2. Is a professional engineer/scientist/actuary/programmer more likely to remember this idea than the ideas that come later?

+   It is weird when you meet someone who can do differential equations, but doesn't know how a submarine adjusts its buoyancy, right?
+Stuff at the beginning of the series should be remembered by 99% of all technical people.
+Stuff at the end of the of the series might be remembered by only 40%.

+   Not every student will make it through the whole sequence.
+We should make sure the more basic/important stuff is near the beginning.

 * `matter_energy_intro <../Chapters/matter_energy_intro/en_US/student.tex>`_: Introduction
 	- Atoms
 	- Mass and Acceleration